Pumpkin Chocolate Chip Muffins

-These moist Pumpkin Chocolate Chip Muffins are cozy with warm spices that are perfect for fall & winter baking.
+These Pumpkin Chocolate Chip Muffins are perfect for fall and winter baking!
+Moist, homemade pumpkin muffins dotted with chocolate in every bite.
 I always get asked for this muffin recipe!

 Lately, I’ve been fully enjoying the yumminess that fall brings to the table.
 Beautiful squashes, sweet and tart and juicy apples, and anything pumpkin – that’s what I’m tuned into.